dubiel-sample-project/Symfony-4-FoSRest-Docker/README.md

 The api architecture consists of three services (nginx, php and redis) all managed by Docker.

-1. After checking out the repository, run `docker-compose up -d --build` to create the service containers
+1. After checking out the repository, run `docker-compose up -d --build` to create the service containers.
-2. After successfully building, log into the php container using `docker exec -it {php_container_name} bash`
+2. After successfully building, log into the php container using `docker exec -it {php_container_name} bash`.
-3. From the root directory (/var/www/symfony) run `composer install` to install packages from the composer.lock file
+3. From the root directory (/var/www/symfony) run `composer install` to install packages from the composer.lock file.
 4. After installation, the api should be available from port 8001 either at localhost or the ip address of the docker machine.
 Run `docker-machine ip` to obtain the ip address.

 After logging into the application, you can also run either the command line interface or the tests as described above.